FEM3

-TV2 Klub (formerly FEM3) is a television channel operated by the TV2 Group that broadcasts in Hungary.
+FEM3 (formerly TV2 Klub) is a television channel operated by the TV2 Group that broadcasts in Hungary.
 It is an entertainment channel, primarily dedicated to talk shows, reality series involving lifestyles, and family life.

 It was originally launched on New Year's Day 2010.
 On 5 September 2016 at 05:00 CET, the old FEM3 was replaced by PRIME, and a new FEM3 started its test broadcasts on a new frequency.
 Both channels officially launched at 21:00 CET.

 Prior to the launch, since 2008, the channel was planned with several names.
 First, they wanted to bring FEM to Hungary, the name then changed to TV3, as a reincarnation of an entertainment channel which closed down on 21 February 2000.
 The name was finalized in December 2009.

-On 8 March 2024, the channel was rebranded as TV2 Klub, however the name will be reverted back to FEM3 in 2026.
+On 8 March 2024, the channel was rebranded as TV2 Klub, however the name will be reverted to FEM3 in 2026.